-A dry throat is a common symptom that often occurs during the cooler months when the humidity of the air tends to be low.
-It can occur any time, however, depending on the cause.
-Common culprits include head colds, allergies, sinus congestion, smoking, environmental irritants and other conditions that lead to mouth breathing.
-A dry throat typically triggers irritation in the area beyond the back of the tongue called the pharynx.
-Throat pain and mild swallowing difficulty might accompany a dry throat.
-Home remedies often help reduce dry throat discomfort.
+A dry throat is a common condition that often occurs during the cooler months of the year.
+It can occur at any time, however, depending on the cause.
+Allergies, colds, the flu, sinus congestion, smoking, environmental irritants and other conditions that lead to mouth breathing are common causes.
+A dry throat typically triggers itchiness or irritation in the area beyond the back of the tongue called the pharynx.
+Difficult or painful swallowing and altered taste often occur.
+Lifestyle changes and home remedies can often reduce dry throat discomfort.

-Use of a furnace or heater during cool months often causes low indoor humidity.
+The indoor humidity is often low during cool months due to use of heaters.
 This can lead to drying and irritation of the throat.
-Using a household humidifier or room vaporizer to add moisture to the air may relieve a dry throat, especially during sleep.
+Using a humidifier to add moisture to the air may relieve a dry throat, especially during sleep.
 Both cool and warm mist vaporizers soothe and moisturize a dry throat.
-If you don't have a humidifier or vaporizer, taking a shower or breathing vapor from a bowl of warm water might provide temporary relief.

-Sucking throat lozenges or hard candies soothes a dry throat by directly moistening the tissues and stimulating the production of the saliva.
-Choose sugar-free candies or lozenges to avoid exposing your teeth to sugar for prolonged periods.
-Chewing sugar-free gum might also provide relief as it stimulates saliva production, which then moistens your throat.
+Sucking hard candies or throat lozenges soothes a dry throat by directly moistening the tissues and stimulating the production of the saliva.
+Choose sugar-free candies and lozenges to avoid exposing your teeth to sugar for prolonged periods.
+Chewing sugar-free gum may also provide relief.

 See your doctor if you have a fever, cough up blood or if you notice any lumps in neck.
 Other symptoms that should prompt a trip to your doctor include difficulty swallowing or breathing, whistling or wheezing when you breathe, or hoarseness lasting more than 2 weeks.